wagslane/blog/content/posts/func-y-json-api.md

 ### We always use 200 response codes

-We don't have HTTP methods on function calls, so we shouldn't have them here.
+We don't have response codes on function calls, so we shouldn't have them here.
 Specify errors in the body.

 ### All functions are versioned